Sequence container (C++): History

 Originally, only vector, list and deque were defined.
 Until the standardization of the C++ language in 1998, they were part of the Standard Template Library (STL), published by SGI.
 Alexander Stepanov, the primary designer of the STL, bemoans the choice of the name vector, saying that it comes from the older programming languages Scheme and Lisp but is inconsistent with the mathematical meaning of the term.

 The array container at first appeared in several books under various names.
 Later it was incorporated into a Boost library, and was proposed for inclusion in the standard C++ library.
 The motivation for inclusion of array was that it solves two problems of the C-style array: the lack of an STL-like interface, and an inability to be copied like any other object.
 However, unlike C-style arrays, it can only be declared at compile-time, and not at runtime.
 It firstly appeared in C++ TR1 and later was incorporated into C++11.

 The forward_list container was added to C++11 as a space-efficient alternative to list when reverse iteration is not needed.

+In C++20, the class std::formatter was introduced for specifying how a class should be formatted when passed to std::format or std::print.
+This added formatting for various collection types.

 In C++26, two new sequence containers were added: inplace_vector and hive.